Rambo3000/IntaqoHomeAssistant/README.md

      sensor: !include sensors.yaml
      switch: !include switches.yaml
 3. Copy the sensors.yaml and switches.yaml next to your configuration.yaml
 4. Edit the sensors.yaml and switches.yaml and replace the IP adres with the IP of your Intaqo device.
+Set your intaqo devices IP adres fixed using your router or  DHCP server.
 5. Reload the configuration using the UI or restart home assistant
 6. Add sensors, search by typing "Intaqo"